mtom92/Project2/readme.md

 * Error/Success message alerts
 * BCrypt for hashing passwords
 * Boostrap for styling
-* In statics/assets/.. there is templates for Boostrap
+* In statics/assets/.. there is templates(css , java, php) & images for Boostrap

 ### User Schema